nextgis/docs_ngmobile/source/editing.rst

    Point editing toolbar.

-   The numbers are: 1 - finish editing mode; 2 - cancel editing; 3 - add new point; 4 - delete point; 5 - move point to the center of screen; 6 - move point to current location; 7 - edit attributes.
+   The numbers indicate: 1 - Quit Edit mode; 2 - Cancel editing; 3 - Add new point; 4 - Delete point; 5 - Move point to the center of screen; 6 - Move point to current location; 7 - Edit attributes.

-New point will appear in the map center highlighted in red with arrow icon (see :numref:`ngmobile_creation_of_points_pic`).
+New point will appear in the center of the screen highlighted in red, together with arrow icon (see :numref:`ngmobile_creation_of_points_pic`).

 .. figure:: _static/creation_of_points.png
    :name: ngmobile_creation_of_points_pic